-Dr. Derek Yach wordt door zijn collega’s wereldwijd voor gek verklaard omdat hij een miljard dollar aanneemt van Philip Morris voor zijn Foundation for a Smoke-free World.
+Dr. Derek Yach wordt door zijn collega’s wereldwijd voor gek verklaard omdat hij een miljard dollar aanneemt van Philip Morris voor zijn Foundation for a Smoke-Free World.
 TabakNee stelde hem per mail een aantal kritische vragen.
-Hieronder het integrale verslag (in het Engels).
+Hieronder het integrale interview (in het Engels).

 Door de webredactie

 How did the Foundation for a Smoke-free World came to be?
 Were you approached by Philip Morris or did you approach them?

 “The idea came up about a year ago during a discussion I was having with PMI.
 I suggested that tobacco control research – especially outside of the USA and UK - is seriously underfunded.
 So through the Foundation, it is my intent to draw upon the best peer-reviewed science to accelerate the end to smoking.”

 Why you were in contact with PMI in the first place?
 If you were talking to them about this problem of there being underfunded tobacco control research, does that mean that you have approached them for funding or hoping they would fund research?

 “During our meeting, I suggested the creation of an independent Foundation.
 During that same meeting, I also said PMI should support the major provisions of the FCTC and end lobbying against measures that accelerate prevention. “

 What has your thought process been around taking money from the industry for this foundation?